 Social Security will be there in the future, and it will be there for you today if you need it.
 It will look different in the future and will evolve into what’s needed for American workers and their families.

 You may have to contribute more and or retire later to be eligible for full benefits and you may be taxed on all of your benefits, but there will still be benefits.

-Over 63 million individuals received Social Security benefits last year.
-Of that number, almost 42 million were retirees.
+Almost 60 million individuals received Social Security benefits last year.
+Of that number, 43 million were retirees.

 Social Security was never meant to be the sole source of retirement income for retirees.
-The average retiree is receiving almost $1,300 a month.
-Hard to survive on an annual income of $15,000.
+The average retiree is receiving about $1,300 a month.
+Hard to survive on an annual income of $16,000.